Last updated: April 13, 2021

 At this point, the only group expressly excluded from the CDC’s “OK to vaccinate” recommendation is kids 16 and younger.

 While initial COVID vaccine trials did not include pregnant women and immunocompromised people, there is now some data supporting the vaccines’ safety and efficacy for these groups.
 A study published in The American Journal of Obstetrics and Gynecology, for instance, shows that the vaccines are safe and effective for pregnant and breastfeeding women and may even offer some protection for their babies.

 Studies with children are also underway.
 According to Fauci, vaccines for kids as young as first graders could be authorized by September.

 Do I need to get the vaccine if I’ve already had COVID?

-If you’ve had COVID, Pierre says, wait 90 days after the initial onset of symptoms to begin vaccination.
+If you’ve had COVID and were treated with monoclonal antibodies or convalescent plasma, wait 90 days after the initial onset of symptoms to begin vaccination.

 Is it possible to get the COVID vaccine and still get COVID?

 What we don’t know yet is how well COVID vaccination protects people against asymptomatic infections.
-That means we also don’t know if someone who’s been vaccinated can become a silent carrier and unknowingly contribute to the spread of the virus.
+While experts believe that the COVID vaccines — like most vaccines — should reduce asymptomatic disease, this has yet to be proven.
+That means we also don’t know if someone who’s been vaccinated can still become a silent carrier and unknowingly infect others.

 “The important message here is that even if you’ve been vaccinated, that’s just a protection for you against severe disease,” Pierre says.
 “You need to continue to wear your mask and physically distance because you could still be at risk yourself and put others at risk.”